apache/datafusion/docs/source/user-guide/cli.md

 queries against any supported data files.
 It is a convenient way to try DataFusion's SQL support with your own data.

+## Selecting files directly

+Files can be queried directly by enclosing the file or directory name in single `'` quotes as shown in the example.

 ## Example

 Create a CSV file to query.